Conservative State Value Estimation for Offline Reinforcement Learning: Experimental Details and Complementary Results

 \subsection{Details of Baseline CQL-AWR}

-In order to directly compare effect of the conservative state value estimation against Q value estimation, we implement a baseline method namely CQL-AWR as follows:
+To facilitate a direct comparison between the effects of conservative state value estimation and Q-value estimation, we formulated a baseline method named CQL-AWR as detailed below:

-In CQL-AWR, the critic adopts a normal CQL equation, while the policy improvement part uses a AWR extended with new action exploration indicated by the conservative Q function.
-Compared to our \code implementation, its policy part is similar except that the exploration is Q-based and model-free.
+In CQL-AWR, the critic adopts a standard CQL equation, while the policy improvement part uses an AWR extension combined with novel action exploration as denoted by the conservative Q function.
+When juxtaposed with our \code implementation, the policy segment of CQL-AWR mirrors ours, with the primary distinction being that its exploration is rooted in a Q-based and model-free approach.